LG Smart TVs Now Feature Auto Switching To Filmmaker Mode™ On Prime Video Content

-In addition to stellar picture quality, Leg's HUD TVs including its stunning OILED TVs lineup, boast a range of features that further enhance the cinematic viewing experience.
+In addition to stellar picture quality, LG's UHD TVs including its stunning OLED TVs lineup, boast a range of features that further enhance the cinematic viewing experience.
 Dolby Vision™ IQ intelligently adjusts picture settings based on content genre and ambient light conditions, resulting in optimal image quality for every film and every environment.
-For superior sound, Dolby Atoms® enables detailed spatial surround that helps sweep viewers up in whatever they're watching.
+For superior sound, Dolby Atmos® enables detailed spatial surround that helps sweep viewers up in whatever they're watching.

 2 Viewers have the option to confirm or decline Filmmaker Mode via a pop-up window.
 After confirmation, Filmmaker Mode can be manually turned off in the settings menu.